andrey-helldar/easy-diffusion-ui-samplers-generator/README.md

 ## Configuration

-The project has few static settings - these are the names of the samplers and the number of steps for generating images.
+The project has few static settings - these are the names of the samplers, the number of steps for generating images and cell size.

 Configuration files are located in the [`config`](config) folder.